 Decontamination residuals shall be removed from the subject property as frequently as required so that the volume or quantity of stockpiled residuals does not disrupt demolition activities or create a nuisance or hazard.
 Decontamination residuals shall be disposed at licensed approved Type II landfill.
 Decontamination residuals shall be managed through transportation and disposal under landfill acceptance received for non-hazardous solids.
-Management and documentation residuals.
+Management and documentation requirements associated with management of non-hazardous soils shall apply to decontamination residuals.
 It is the Contractor's responsibility to prepare and maintain all records documenting the management of decontamination residuals.

-5.3 CONSTRUCTION DEBRIS MANAGEMENT
+4.3 CONSTRUCTION DEBRIS MANAGEMENT